Misteryoso: Music video

 Gian Bernardino and Jhoanna Robles appear in the "Misteryoso" music video.

 Directed by Justin De Dios of SB19 and produced by 1Z Entertainment.
 It stars Gian Bernardino and Jhoanna Robles, a member of P-pop girl group Bini.
 The storyline of music video follow Cup of Joe working at a design firm, where Gian's character becomes immediately drawn to Jhoanna's character upon her arrival.
 He begins to daydream about romantic moments with her in whimsical, fantasy like settings, but each time he snaps back to reality.
 Gian leaves affectionate notes and offers her a cup of coffee, while other members cheer on the building romance.
 The two characters come together, and the band joins in the celebration.
 The video ends with a bloopers and behind the scenes clips, including audio of Justin directing the scenes.

 The music video reached number three on YouTube Philippines Trending for Music and garnered 500,000 views.

 Commercial performance

 Following its released on May 17, 2025, "Misteryoso" deuted at number thirteen o the Billboard Philippines Hot 100, and also peaked at number eight on the defunct Top Philippine Songs chart.
 In 2025, the single entered at number fourteen on the Official Philippines Chart, a country specific subchart under International Federation of the Phonographic Industry (IFPI) the Official Southeast Asia Charts.

+In December 2025, "Misteryoso" was recognized by Apple Music Philippines among its Top OPM Songs of the year, placing 10th.